fkinos/ffkkinos.com/content/notes/lisp.md

 Pairs
 -----

-Lists are not atomic, they're made up of smaller connected parts known as pairs, pairs have two components, the first part and the rest.
-Both components can be any Lisp atom like an integer, string, etc, including other pairs with their own first and rest components.
+Lists are not atomic, they're made up of smaller connected parts known as pairs, pairs have two components known as first and rest.
+Both components can be any Lisp atom like an integer, a string, etc, including other pairs, each with their own first and rest component.

 Pairs are denoted by a parenthesized list separated by a dot, also known as dotted notation.
-Here's an example showing a pair with its first component being the integer 1 and its rest component being also the integer 1:
+Here's an example showing a pair with its first component being the integer 1 and its rest component being the symbol _lemon_:

 ```
-'(1 .
-1)
+'(1 . lemon)
 ```

-Here's a pair with its first component being the integer 1 and its rest component being another pair with components 2 and 3:
+Here is another pair with its first component being the integer 1, just like we saw in the previous example, but this time its rest component is another pair with first and rest components being the integers 2 and 3, respectively.

 ```
 '(1 .
 (2 .
 3))